krishnash648/krishnash648/README.md

 # 👋 Hello there!
 Welcome to my GitHub

-I'm **Krishna Sharma**, a Full Stack Developer with hands-on experience building scalable and user-friendly web applications.
+I'm **Krishna Sharma**, a Full Stack Developer focused on building scalable and user-friendly web applications.

-I focus on writing clean code, creating smooth UI experiences, and building real-world products.
+I specialize in clean UI, maintainable code, and real-world product development.

 ---